kubernetes-sigs/aws-ebs-csi-driver/docs/install.md

     --from-literal "access_key=${AWS_SECRET_ACCESS_KEY}"
 ```

-#### Config node toleration settings
+#### Configure driver toleration settings
-By default, driver tolerates taint `CriticalAddonsOnly` and has `tolerationSeconds` configured as `300`, to deploy the driver on all nodes, please set Helm `Value.node.tolerateAllTaints` to true before deployment
+By default, the driver controller tolerates taint `CriticalAddonsOnly` and has `tolerationSeconds` configured as `300`; and the driver node tolerates all taints.
+If you don't want to deploy the driver node on all nodes, please set Helm `Value.node.tolerateAllTaints` to false before deployment.
+Add policies to `Value.node.tolerations` to configure customized toleration for nodes.

 #### Deploy driver
 Please see the compatibility matrix before you deploy the driver